ATIM Outcomes and Successes

 Full Impact Report

-• Download the ATIM Impact Report (PDF)
+• Evaluation of ATIM (PDF)

-ATIM Impact Overview
+Impact Overview

 Program Goals & Activities

-1. Reduce the time needed to fill critical job openings with qualified workers
+1. Reduce the time needed to fill critical job openings with qualified workers.

-3. Provide competency-based training for stackable, industry-recognized credentials
+3. Provide competency-based training for stackable, industry-recognized credentials.

-4. Reduce the time needed to earn credentials and start earning wages
+4. Reduce the time needed to earn credentials and start earning wages.

 Program Model Key Features

-1. Embed Lean principles into sector-based talent development
+1. Embed lean principles into sector-based talent development.

-2. Ongoing engagement with manufacturing sector employers, associations and other experts to determine regional demand skills
+2. Ongoing engagement with manufacturing sector employers, associations, and other experts to determine regional demand skills.

-3. Clearly defined career pathways
+3. Clearly defined career pathways.

 Infographic